idealo/terraform-provider-csd/README.md

 > With great power comes great responsibility.

-Owning your own zone under a idealo.TLD comes with some responsibilities.
+Owning your own zone under an idealo.TLD comes with some responsibilities.

 ## Cookies